 Student, Curiosity Zone of I’m a Researcher

-The next activity is Machine Learning Zone for schools in Oxfordshire, supported by the University of Oxford.
+The next activity is Machine Learning Zone, funded by the University of Oxford.

 In the online activity, your students: